20% OFF of Helium 10

 Sellers can provide detailed product descriptions and images to reduce the likelihood of misunderstandings.
 They can also monitor their return history and report suspicious activity to Amazon.

-Also, Keep detailed records of the products, including serial numbers and unique identifiers.
+Also, keep detailed records of the products, including serial numbers and unique identifiers.
 Also, you may use tamper-evident packaging, which can help identify whether an item has been used before.

 Summary